James Henry (footballer): Oxford United

 On 12 July 2017, Henry signed for League One club Oxford United.
 He made his debut as a substitute against Oldham Athletic in the opening match of the 2017–18 season, which ended in a 2–0 away victory for Oxford.
 He scored his first goal for Oxford in an EFL Trophy tie against Stevenage on 29 August 2017, and his first League goal in a 3–1 defeat to Blackpool on 16 September.
 He finished the 2017–18 season with 11 goals (10 in the league), joint top-scorer alongside Wes Thomas.

 In 2018–19 he was top scorer for the club, with 15 goals (11 in the league).
 He signed a new two-year deal in October 2019, and went on to score 14 goals (12 in the league) in the 2019–20 season, one fewer in all competitions than Matty Taylor, the club's leading scorer.

+During 2023 Henry suffered a succession of injuries but recovered to make his 600th senior appearance against Cambridge United on 26 December.
+He ended up making 14 league appearances that season, at the end of which Oxford were promoted to the EFL Championship through the play-offs, but at the end of the 2023–24 season he was released.

+Aldershot Town

+On 3 August 2024, Henry joined National League club Aldershot Town following his release from Oxford.
+On 10 August he scored on his Shots debut against Forest Green Rovers, having come on as substitute.
+Having ended the opening month of the season as the league's top scorer with five goals, he was named Player of the Month for August.

+In June 2025, Henry signed a new contract to remain with the club in the role of player/first-team coach.